osdoudece115710/forfacts/README.md

-The Plymouth Deluxe, introduced in 1946, was one of the first American cars to feature post-war styling, with rounded fenders, integrated headlights, and a sleek profile.
+The Studebaker Corporation, founded in 1852 as a wagon manufacturer, transitioned to automobile production in the early 1900s, producing a wide range of cars and trucks.